Aquatic Invasive Species

 Maine has some of the country’s most pristine and healthy waters, which support high-quality habitat for fish and wildlife as well as endless opportunities for outdoor recreation.
 On our inland waters, anglers can fish for native brook trout, Arctic charr, landlocked salmon, and lake trout, just to name a few.

 Unfortunately, Maine waters, as well as the fish, wildlife, and recreation they support, are threatened each year by introductions of fish, plants, diseases, and other aquatic hitchhikers that compete with and displace native natural communities.

 What can be done?

-Once an invasive aquatic species has established itself in a body of water, it is extremely difficult for it to be eradicated.
-These efforts are costly, can carry their own risks, and are not always successful.Therefore, prevention is key.
-It’s our duty as those who enjoy using Maine’s waters to protect them against invasive species.
+Once an invasive aquatic species has established in a body of water, it is extremely difficult for it to be eradicated.
+These efforts are costly, often risky, and not always successful and introductions have the potential to change our natural places and the way we enjoy them forever.

-If you see or suspect someone is moving live fish, contact the Maine Warden Service immediately at 1-800-ALERT-US or report the offense at www.MaineOGT.org.
-For more information on invasive aquatic plants please visit: www.maine.gov/dep/water/invasives.
+If you see or suspect someone is moving live fish, contact the Maine Warden Service immediately at 1-800-ALERT-US or report the offense at MaineOGT.org.

 For more information on invasive aquatic plants, please visit: maine.gov/dep/water/invasives.